LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-13-Amenities.md

 <iframe src="https://serene-taiga-85680.herokuapp.com/Amenities_dashboard" height="700" width="700" frameBorder="0"></iframe>

+(If the dropdown menu and slider bar aren't appearing, please try scrolling to the right of the plot.
+We're having some trouble specifying the height and width of the iframe since this seems to vary with screen sizes).

 (This might take a while to load - application is also viewable at https://serene-taiga-85680.herokuapp.com/Amenities_dashboard ).